karenbennis/kickstarter-analysis/README.md

 The following chart shows outcomes of theater campaigns based on launch date.
 ![](Outcomes-Based-on-Launch-Date.png)

-This data indicates that the best time to launch a campaign would be in May / June.

 ##### Campaign Duration
 The following chart shows outcomes of theater campaigns based on campaign duration.